-Columbia University's Responsibility
+Columbia University's Responsibility:

-- Perform Return of Title IV and Title VII Funds calculation.
+Perform Return of Title IV and Title VII Funds calculation.
 Federal funds will be returned in the following order:

-- Federal Direct Unsubsidized Stafford
+- Federal Direct Unsubsidized

-- GradPLUS Loan
+- GradPLUSLoan

 - HPSL

 - LDS

 - State aid funds will be returned according to state guidelines.

-- External scholarships will be returned according to external granting institution guidelines.
+- External scholarships will be returned according to external granting institution quidelines.

-- Perform Return of School Funds and Private Loan Calculation.
+- School Funds and Private Loan Calculation.
 Order of the return of funds will be:

 - Columbia University Loans

 - School Grants/Scholarships

 - Private Loans